rackerlabs/technical-blog/_posts/2019-10-17-three-ways-salesforce-health-cloud-can-improve-patient-experience.md

 What percentage of your digital footprint&mdash;who you are, what you like, your diet, hobbies&mdash;culminates from the 15 minutes you spend in an appointment that your doctor was 20 minutes late for?
 I bet it’s next to zero.

-As a medical professional, you gather EHR data from 15 minutes a patient spends in your office, but most of it is a cut and paste from previous visits or the intake form they filled out for the fifth time.
-Then there is everything else that happens outside the four walls of the hospital.
+As a medical professional, you gather EHR data from the 15 minutes a patient spends in your office, but most of it is a cut and paste from previous visits or the intake form they filled out for the fifth time.
+Then, there is everything else that happens outside the four walls of the hospital.
 Health Cloud helps you pull all of your patient data together to gain actionable insights.

 [One breast cancer study](https://www.salesforce.com/customer-success-stories/uc-health/) used the Salesforce platform to manage the electronic records of 100,000 women and analyze these records to inform their treatment.
 As the doctor in charge of that study put it, “a study of such magnitude would not have been possible without automation.”
 Health Cloud allowed the team to record voluminous amounts of patient history and medical profiles and keep track of personalized insights, as well as follow these patients over time.
 Imagine the physician’s interaction with the woman who slipped through the cracks of the traditional system.
 Can you see the gratitude on her face, knowing that her life was saved by innovation and by pushing against the status quo?

-As your healthcare staff builds EHR databases, continually adding to patient data, the Health Cloud system can use complex data ETL processes to collect, analyze, identify patient risk factors and initiate an action, send a text message or email with targeted content for patient education, available appointments&mdash;all without any human intervention.
+As your healthcare staff builds EHR databases, continually adding to patient data, the Health Cloud system can use complex-data ETL processes to collect, analyze, identify patient risk factors and initiate an action, send a text message or email with targeted content for patient education, and check available appointments&mdash;all without any human intervention.
 Of course, you’ll need human interaction eventually, but why not spend human resources on the things that matter!

-### Elevate your patient experience to elevate Your business
+### Elevate your patient experience to elevate your business

 These are just three examples that scratch the surface of what’s possible when you tie together technology, data, and process.
 Salesforce isn’t a fit for every challenge in our healthcare delivery system, but you owe it to your patients to explore what this platform can do.
 Remove the barriers, free your data, innovate, and focus on outcomes!

 I know this post is a little tongue in cheek, and I hope you can appreciate the humor in my observations.
-Unfortunately, I can’t choose a surgeon based upon his use of CRM (yet) but I have chosen doctors based upon the use of an EHR versus paper charts.
+Unfortunately, I can’t choose a surgeon based on his use of CRM (yet), but I have chosen doctors based on the use of an EHR versus paper charts.
 Perhaps someday, CRM will be as ubiquitous and contributive to measuring patient experience and satisfaction score as EHR is to documenting my blood pressure.

 A final note.
 As I edit this, preparing to post, I received a call from the billing company.
 The charges are being written off.
 A small victory for me, but let’s commit to fixing this together to do it right the first time.
 The doctor should have been paid for his time, and the billing company should have been paid for theirs.
 Until then, I have the remaining 25% of the feeling in my finger to look forward to&mdash;someday.